jasmine/jasmine/README.markdown

 `toBeFalsy()` returns true if the object or primitive evaluates to false

-`wasNotCalledWith()` returns true if the object is a spy and was called with the passed arguments

 `toContain()` returns true if an array or string contains the passed variable.

 `toNotContain()` returns true if an array or string does not contain the passed variable.